-- a.
-Forks (stanchions, stem, wheel spindle, upper and lower crown, etc.) must remain as originally produced by the manufacturer for the homologated motorcycle. - b.
-The upper and lower fork clamps (triple clamp, fork bridges) must remain as originally produced by the manufacturer on the homologated motorcycle, except: - 1.
+- a) Forks (stanchions, stem, wheel spindle, upper and lower crown, etc.) must remain as originally produced by the manufacturer for the homologated motorcycle. - b) The upper and lower fork clamps (triple clamp, fork bridges) must remain as originally produced by the manufacturer on the homologated motorcycle, except: - 1.
 The lower fork clamp can be modified to improve the steering stops.
-Check also Appendix 11. - 2.
-The upper fork clamp can be drilled in order to screw a new brake fluid reservoir. - c.
-Steering stem pivot position must remain in the homologated position (as supplied on the production bike). - d.
-The steering damper may be eliminated or replaced with an after-market damper. - e.
-The steering damper cannot act as a steering lock limiting device. - f.
-Fork caps cannot be modified or replaced. - g.
-Dust seals may be modified, changed or removed if the fork remains totally oil-sealed. - h.
-The springs of the homologated forks may be modified or changed.
+Check also Appendix 10. - 2.
+The upper fork clamp can be drilled in order to screw a new brake fluid reservoir. - c) Steering stem pivot position must remain in the homologated position (as supplied on the production bike).

+- d) The steering damper may be eliminated or replaced with an aftermarket damper. - e) The steering damper cannot act as a steering lock limiting device. - f) Fork caps cannot be modified or replaced. - g) Dust seals may be modified, changed or removed if the fork remains totally oil-sealed. - h) The springs of the homologated forks may be modified or changed.
 Any quantity and quality of oil can be used.
 The original surface finish of the fork tubes (stanchions, fork pipes) cannot be changed.
-Additional surface treatments are not allowed. - i.
-The inner parts of the cartridges can be modified or replaced.
-The external aspect cannot be modified, except adding holes, or enlarging existing holes.
-It's allowed to eliminate existing parts of the homologated cartridges, but those eliminated parts cannot be replaced with non-original ones.
-In any case, these modifications must be based on a homologated cartridge.
+Additional surface treatments are not allowed. - i) The extension adjuster, screwed to the fork caps, and its internal parts, must remain as originally produced by the manufacturer for the homologated motorcycle. - j) The compression adjuster, screwed to the bottom foot, and its internal parts, must remain as originally produced by the manufacturer for the homologated motorcycle. - k) The collar, plate and stopper of the main spring may be modified, changed or removed. - I) The extension adjuster rod may be modified or removed. - m) The cartridges may be only modified as follows: - 1.
+The removable top end of the cartridge may be externally modified adding holes or enlarging the existing holes.
+It can be internally modified. - 2.
+The external tube of the cartridge may be externally modified adding holes or enlarging the existing holes.
+It can be internally modified. - 3.
+Compression pistons may be modified, changed or removed. - 4.
+Extension piston/s and its adjuster needle/s, inside the cartridge, may be modified, changed or removed.